Supply Chain Report

 Metropolitan Chicago is one of the nation's few centers of global commerce.
 Previous CMAP research has explored how our region's numerous infrastructure assets support the nation's third largest freight and manufacturing industry clusters in the U.S. Our region's connectedness makes metropolitan Chicago a hub for the movement of goods on a local, national, and international scale, with an estimated $1.3 trillion in goods moving into and out of the region each year.
 The region's diverse set of industries trade roughly $365 billion in goods with domestic partners and $245 billion in goods internationally.
 Understanding the characteristics of the region's trade activities can help identify the transportation needs of our region's industries.

-CMAP's new Chicago Region Supply Chain Trends and Trading Partners report assesses the flow of goods into and out of metropolitan Chicago and explores the decisions that drive logistics choices in the region's manufacturing cluster.
+The report builds on CMAP's 2015 report Chicago Region Supply Chain Trends and Trading Partners, which assesses the flow of goods into and out of metropolitan Chicago and explores the decisions that drive logistics choices in the region's manufacturing cluster.
 The report analyzes the flow of various commodities into and out of the region by mode, origin, and destination, and identifies the region's major trading partners.
 The report also identifies current and future challenges for supporting the changing nature of goods movement.